 - Patricia Bromley–has published on the global spread of environmental discourse through social science textbooks comparing patterns across countries.

-- Dan McCool – his research focuses on water resource development, public lands policy, and Indian water rights.
+- Dan McCool (Professor Emeritus) – his research focuses on water resource development, public lands policy, and Indian water rights.
 He has published on American rivers, Native American water rights, settlements and treaties, federal water development and interest group politics, the power and performance of natural resource agencies, as well as the politics and policy developments around water and wilderness in Utah.

 - Chris Simon – is currently working on a book on energy security, has published on renewable energy as an issue and controversy in science and politics, and has published on sustainability in state and local government in the 21st Century.